IMAGE CROPPER

 Why is JPG quality disabled sometimes?

-JPG quality only applies when output format is JPG.
+JPG quality applies only when output format is JPG.
 If you select PNG, the quality field is disabled.

 Is my image uploaded anywhere?